sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 - *user* - user of the database
 - *password* - password of the database

+As we mentioned above, we will read this `JsonObject` from a config file.

 Now we have the JDBC client.
 And we need a database table like this:

 ```sql